 Historical Notes for this Recipe:

 The Slow Cooker Corned Beef recipe was first posted in 2007, and I had been making it for my parents for years by then!
-The recipe has been improved several times since then.
-It was last updated in 2025 with more information.
+The recipe has been improved several times.
+It was last updated with more information in 2026.

 Pinterest image of Slow Cooker Corned Beef